Exhibitions and Events

 This exhibition serves as an introduction to and a celebration of, Irish artists' involvement with illustration from the 19th century to the first decades of the 20th century, a significant period in the history of European book and periodical illustration.

-Sourced from Trinity College Library, the display includes some of the finest illustrated texts from this period, many of which are illustrated using original hand-cut plates or blocks.
+Sourced from the Library of Trinity College Dublin, the display includes some of the finest illustrated texts from this period, many of which are illustrated using original hand-cut plates or blocks.
 Artists such as George Petrie, Daniel Maclise, Margaret Stokes, Jack Butler Yeats and Robert Gibbings will be included.
 Given the location in the Long Room, and its association with one of the most important illuminated manuscripts in the world, the exhibition illustrates the continuing heritage of the artist and the book in Ireland.

 Summer 2012Trinity College Library's history reflects that of the nation: periods of stability, prosperity and growth interrupted by political turbulence and stagnation.
 The wealth of the Library's collections owes much to the foresight of the College's founders and the generosity of its benefactors dating from shortly after its foundation in 1592.
 This long history is celebrated with a display of fine books and manuscripts alongside records relating to the construction and fabric of the Old Library building.
 Among the exhibition highlights are: the 12th-century Winchcombe Psalter; the 14th-century Dublin Apocalypse; a first edition of Martin Luther's Old Testament; a leaf from the Gutenberg Bible; fine bindings from the collection of the 18th-century connoisseur Henry George Quin; and books from the superb Fagel Library.